hassaanp/hassaanpasha.com/pages/posts/returning-from-hiatus.md

 I feel that now is the right time to re-evaluate my goals.

-I will be (hopefully) writing more about technologies that I have learn over the last year and what I am currently working on.
+I will be (hopefully) writing more about technologies that I have learned over the last year and what I am currently working on.

 Thanks for reading and I hope you are doing well in your life.